magic-lalla122/magic-lalla122/README.md

 - 👋 Hi, I’m Lalla
--  I’m interested in Cybersecurity and networking, trying to built LLM skills searching for ideas and labs
+-  I’m interested in Cybersecurity and networking, searching for ideas and labs

 <!---